 EDI dramatically simplifies the exchange between a buyer and supplier.
 A buyer’s internal system uses EDI to send a purchase order, which is accepted by the supplier’s internal network.
 Everything is exchanged in real-time without the need for faxing, mailing, or manual entry.

 Electronic data interchange is now widely used both in the United States and globally, based on a number of standards that have been enacted that provide basic guidelines for its use.
-The two standards bodies that are most frequently associated with Electronic Data Interchange are the ANSI X12 standard, used primarily in the US, and the UN EDIFACT standard that is used outside of the United States
+The two standards bodies that are most frequently associated with Electronic Data Interchange are the ANSI X12 standard, used primarily in the US, and the UN EDIFACT standard is used outside of the United States

 Today, industries use EDI integration to share a range of document types — from purchase orders to invoices to requests for quotations to loan applications and more.
 In most instances, these organizations are trading partners that exchange goods and services frequently as part of their supply chains and business-to-business (B2B) networks.

 There are 8 Types of EDI solutions which include: